dereklieu/starter/_posts/2016-05-16-textarea-test.md

 date: '2016-06-20 22:15 -0400'
 colon: a simple phrase.
 different: altogether.
-textarea stuff: 'stuff: something I don''t want to do.'
+textarea stuff: 'stuff: about not'' I think.'
 ---
 ## A New Post